What most people think $100 worth of makeup looks like:

 "It is not advisable" to use products labeled for one part of your body on other parts.
-This might be good advice but I completely ignore it.
-I use eye pencils and eyeshadows on my lips, lip pencils and lipstick on my eyes.
+That might be good advice, but I completely ignore it.
+I use eye pencils and eyeshadows on my lips, lip pencils, and lipstick on my eyes.
 I use eyeshadow for blush and blush for eyeshadow.
 I am all about the color and the look.
-While I haven't grown two heads yet or gone crazy (I was like this before I started using makeup), I just want to make you aware that if you do this too, "some people" think it is dangerous.
+While I haven't grown two heads yet or gone crazy (I was like this before I started using makeup), I want to make you aware that if you do this too, "some people" think it is dangerous.

 In practice, I'm not sure how serious this risk is.
-I honestly don't worry, but here I am, writing a tutorial for you guys.
-So I called the FDA today, which is the U.S. Agency that regulates drugs, cosmetics and food.
-I wanted to find out for you guys how dangerous it really is to use a lip pencil to cut a crease.
+I honestly don't worry, but I am, writing a tutorial for you guys.
+So I called the FDA today, the U.S. Agency regulating drugs, cosmetics, and food.
+I wanted to learn how dangerous it is to use a lip pencil to cut a crease.
 I was on the phone for an hour, but I did finally get someone who answered my question:

-"Here's something that could happen to you: the red in red lip liners is usually provided by Carmine.
+"Here's something that could happen to you: the red in red lip liners comes from carmine.
 Carmine (carminic acid) is extracted from little bugs (cochineal bugs) that some people are allergic to.
-So if you use this around your eyes and you are allergic, you could have an allergic reaction.
+So if you use this around your eyes and are allergic, you could have an allergic reaction.

-So I look at one of my favorite red eyeshadows, Love+ from Sugarpill.
+I look at one of my favorite red eyeshadows, Love+, from Sugarpill.
 Guess what is in it?
 Carmine.
 Whoa, horsey!
-So I called the FDA and asked them if it was OK for companies to use Carmine in eyeshadow.
+So I called the FDA and asked them if it was OK for companies to use carmine in eyeshadow.
 (Yes, I felt like a rat for telling on my favorite cosmetics company):